-The operations included in the Company's financial statements for the period ended December 31, 2022 and pro forma revenue and earnings amounts on a combined basis as if this acquisition had been completed on January 1, 2021 are immaterial to the consolidated financial statements of the Company.
+The operations included in the Company's financial statements for the period ended December 31, 2022 and pro forma revenue and earnings amounts on a combined basis as if this acquisition had been completed on January 1, 2021 were not material in 2022 to the consolidated financial statements of the Company.

-On December 9, 2022, the Company acquired a privately-owned business for \$12.4 million cash consideration, subject to the settlement of working capital.
-The acquired company expands the Safety-Kleen Sustainability Solutions segment's oil collection operations in the southeast United States.
-In connection with this acquisition, goodwill of \$2.5 million was recognized.
-The results of operations for the acquired business were not material in 2022.
+On December 9, 2022, the Company acquired a privately-owned business for \$12.6 million cash consideration.
+The acquired company expands the SKSS segment's oil collection operations in the southeastern United States.
+In connection with this acquisition, goodwill of \$2.7 million was recognized.
+The results of operations for the acquired business were not material in 2022 to the consolidated financial statements of the Company.